<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Understanding Pet Fees, Pet Deposits, and Pet Rent

 Security deposits and advance rental payments are justifiable, but pet fees?
-Many of us wonder if they’re necessary in conjunction with security deposits.
+Many of us wonder if they’re necessary.
 While renters can feel this wall of financial commitment is too much, landlords use it as protection.
 After all, a landlord’s investment in a property is far greater than rent and requires effort to ensure a high return on their investment.

-Read on to learn about pet-associated fees with rental properties, what they are, why they matter, and if they’re legal.
+Read on to learn about fees associated with pet-friendly rental properties, what they are, why they matter, and if they’re legal.

 What’s the difference between a pet fee, a pet deposit, and pet rent?